HL7/davinci-alerts/input/pagecontent/guidance.md

 |`429` +/- OperationOutcome  |resend message but slow down traffic|
 |`500+` +/- OperationOutcome |may retry resending the message one or more times|

-See the [messaging documentation](http://hl7.org/fhir/messaging.html#reliable) in FHIR Specification for additional guidance on reliable delivery for FHIR messaging.
+See the messaging documentation in FHIR Specification for additional guidance on [reliable delivery].

 ### Must Support